candreop/T2K_ECAL_LI/README.md

-# T2K/ND280 Electromagnetic Calorimeter (ECAL) Light Injection (LI) Control Software
+# T2K ECAL/LI Control Software

+This is the sotfware used for controlling the Light Injection (LI) system of the T2K/ND280 Electromagnetic Calorimeter (ECAL).

 ## Author